 (b) the W A Electrical Requirements as amended from time to time.

-(1a) If —

-(a) an amendment (the SA amendment) is published by Standards Australia to a standard referred to in subregulation (1); and

-(b) there is no corresponding amendment to the W A Electrical Requirements within the period of 6 months after the day on which the SA amendment is published,

-the SA amendment has effect for the purposes of subregulation (1) on the expiry of that period.
+[(1a) deleted]

-(2) Subject to subregulation (1a), if any code or standard is inconsistent with the W A Electrical Requirements referred to in subregulation (1) the latter prevails to the extent of the inconsistency.
+(2) If any code or standard is inconsistent with the W A Electrical Requirements referred to in subregulation (1) the latter prevails to the extent of the inconsistency.

 (2a) The Director may, in relation to electrical work to be carried out on an electrical installation of a consumer —